fplk/FfDL/docs/quickstart-guide.md

 *NOTE: THIS GUIDE IS INCOMPLETE AND EXPERIMENTAL.
 FOLLOW AT YOUR OWN RISK*

-This quick start guide for FfDL describes how to setup FfDL on a baremetal instance.
+This quick start guide for FfDL describes how to setup FfDL on IBM Cloud and a baremetal instance.
 Starting from setting up a user, Docker and Kubernetes we will setup S3 drivers, build and install FfDL and finally run an exemplary training job.

 ## Kick Start on IBM Cloud